ncalteen/what-did-i-do/README.md

   - Default: `${{ github.repository }}`
   - Description: The repository to create the summary issue in (`owner/name` format)
+- `include_comments`
+  - Default: `false`
+  - Description: Include comments in the OpenAI prompt (this can cause the context window to be exceeded!)

 > [!NOTE]
 >